Agent215/C_CustomString_library/README.md

 # C_CustomString_library
  Abraham Schultz 4/18/2019

- From Temple assignment.
-CIS 2107 low level systems programing.
+This was an extra credit assingment from the Temple University CIS 2107 low level systems programing course.
+Spring 2019

  ## string editing library for use with c.

  the .c files are the source files ,